AMC Javelin: 1974

 By 1974, the automobile marketplace had changed.
 Mid-year, Chrysler abandoned the pony car market.
-Whereas Ford replaced its original Mustang with a smaller four-cylinder version, and other pony car manufacturers also downsized engines, the Javelin's big engine option continued until the production of the model ended in October/November 1974 amidst the Arab oil embargo and overall declining interest in high-performance vehicles.
+Whereas Ford replaced its original Mustang with a smaller four-cylinder version, and other pony car manufacturers also downsized engines, the Javelin's big engine option continued until the production of the model ended in October/November 1974, amidst the Arab oil embargo and overall declining interest in high-performance vehicles.

 The 1974 AMX did not do as well in the marketplace compared to the new Camaro, Firebird, and the downsized Mustang II – all of which saw increased sales.
-Javelin production meanwhile reached a second-generation high of 27,696 units.
-Out of that total number, a total of 4,980 Javelin-AMX models were produced for the final model year.
+Javelin production, meanwhile, reached a second-generation high of 22,556 Javelins, and an additional 4,980 Javelin AMX models were produced for the final model year.
+The demand for Javelins was higher than the combined total for Chrysler's pony cars in 1974 (11,354 Dodge Challengers and 11,734 Plymouth Barracudas).

-Several factors led to the demise of the Javelin model, not the least of which was the economic climate of the time.
+Several factors led to the demise of the Javelin model, not least the economic climate of the time.
+The price for gasoline following the 1973 oil crisis, the Emergency Highway Conservation Act mandating a national 55 mph speed limit, and rising automobile insurance premiums were also signals for consumers who were turning away from traditional pony cars.

 While the 1974 model was exempt from stricter 1974 bumper standards, AMC estimated it would take $12 million in engineering and design work to revise the bumpers to meet the 1975 standards.

 American Motors also introduced the all-new 1974 Matador coupe, described by Popular Mechanics as "smooth and slippery and actually competes with the Javelin for "boss" muscle-car styling".
+The automaker was also preparing to launch its all-new AMC Pacer.
+According to John A. Conde, AMC needed the manufacturing line to assemble the Pacers, "so we decided to drop the Javelin."

-The automaker also needed a manufacturing line to build its all-new AMC Pacer.
-Nevertheless, more cars were built during the final year of Javelin production than the prior second-generation years, with 27,696 units built, of which 4,980 (about 15 percent) were Javelin AMX models.
+Nevertheless, more cars were built during the final year of Javelin production than in the prior second-generation years, with 27,696 units built, of which about 15 percent were the Javelin AMX versions.